origin-energy/java-snapshot-testing/README.md

 Serializers are pluggable, so you can write you own by implementing the `SnapshotSerializer` interface.

-There are three ways to override the Serializer and are resolved in the following order.
+Serializers and are resolved in the following order.
 - (method level) explicitly `expect(...).serializer(ToStringSerializer.class).toMatchSnapshot();`
 - (class level) explicitly `@UseSnapshotConfig` which gets read from the `getSerializer()` method
 - (global) implicitly via `SnapshotConfig` default for your test framework